KEDGERS/Draft/AIOps_Planning_Questionnaire.md

 #### Total Cost of Ownership (TCO) :

    *You would think some of these questions are obvious, but we've run into some projects that have gone side ways because they were not considered early enough in the process.
-In some cases those teams may feel introducing AIOps is threatning their jobs - What is that perception is going to have on the rollout and the effectiveness of the solution?
-So making sure the real benefits are well aligned to the painpoints.
-These questions should be answered by the business side.
+In some cases those teams may feel introducing AIOps is threatening their jobs - What is that perception is going to have on the rollout and the effectiveness of the solution?
+So making sure the real benefits are well aligned to the pain points.
+These questions should be answered by the business side.*

   * Are the teams that are experiencing these IT operations pain points well aligned with the benefits that the AIOps solution can deliver?
   * Does achieving the ROI from the AIOps solution requires your team to make major changes to the processes and tools they have today (The fewer the changes, the greater the chances for overall success)?